y20k/transistor/CONTRIBUTE.md

 ===============================

 ### Report a bug or suggest a new feature
-Bug and new features are being discussed on the [Issue Tracker](https://github.com/y20k/transistor/issues) on GitHub.
+Bugs and new features are being discussed on the GitHub [Issue Tracker](https://github.com/y20k/transistor/issues).

 ### Help with translations
 The translations are managed on [Weblate](https://hosted.weblate.org/projects/transistor/strings/).